 In general, bifacial solar panels are not best suited for residential rooftop solar installations.
 Given their likely price premium when compared to traditional monocrystalline or polycrystalline panels, they make the most sense for larger solar projects that allow for reflected light to easily reach the back of the panels.

 While bifacial panels are best suited for commercial or utility-scale solar installations, they can be used in select residential cases.
 Free-standing structures like pergolas can benefit from bifacial panels, which will provide partial shade in addition to generating energy.
 Bifacial panels can also be used in any other case where there is nothing directly behind the solar panels.
 For example, awnings and canopies made from bifacial solar panels allow for reflected light to reach the back of the panels.

 If you’re considering a ground-mounted solar system instead of a rooftop installation, bifacial panels may be suitable for you as well.
 Similar to in commercial and utility applications, a residential ground-mounted system is propped up above the ground, allowing for light to reach the backside of bifacial panels.

 Bifacial solar panels may be worthwhile for commercial and utility solar developers, but they typically don’t make as much sense for residential rooftop projects.
+Their higher cost from additional required equipment means that average homeowners would still probably be paying more to install bifacial panels when compared to the amount they save from their increased efficiency.
 Regardless of project size, geography, or other factors, the best way to get a good deal on a solar panel installation is to compare multiple quotes.
 On the EnergySage Solar Marketplace, you can register your property for free and begin receiving solar quotes from high-quality, pre-screened installers in your area.
 If you are interested in bifacial solar panels, simply make a note in your profile so installers can provide a quote based on your preferences.